IcramDoku/Amharic-Translator-AI/server/README.md

 # openAI-API

-route for the openai chat bot is here
+Route for the openai chat bot is here